-Boeing Scrambles To Restore Faith In Its 737 MAX Airplane After Crashes
+Boeing Scrambles To Restore Faith In Its 737 Max Airplane After Crashes

 "We really believe that the software fixes have to thoroughly vetted by the regulatory agencies and by the pilots who are going to be flying these aircraft.
 We don't want to see this process rushed or fast-tracked."

-That's unlikely with so much scrutiny coming down now on Boeing and the FAA, which some accuse of relying too heavily on Boeing's own safety assessments in its certification of the 737 MAX.
+That's unlikely with so much scrutiny coming down now on Boeing and the FAA, which some accuse of relying too heavily on Boeing's own safety assessments in its certification of the 737 Max.
 The Department of Transportation's inspector general and a federal grand jury are investigating.
 There's a congressional inquiry, and Boeing's fixes really only address what is believed to be partly to blame for the Indonesian crash.
 Despite similarities between the two, the cause of the Ethiopian Airlines crash has not yet been determined.